-As of 2020, Cate has been away from the world of professional poker for two years, with one poker-related experience of note: a very public disagreement between herself and Chad Power, another player from Washington.
+From 2018 to 2020, Cate was away from the world of professional poker, with one poker-related experience of note: a very public disagreement between herself and Chad Power, another player from Washington.
 It’s not uncommon for players to back other players in the world of poker, and this is what happened with Cate and Power.
 The dispute involved Power claiming Cate owed him $60,000 that she used to play poker, whereas no such actual agreement was ever made.

 Conclusion: A Bright Star Burns Out